rhyannonjoy/api-docs-glossary/docs/core-concepts.md

 application programming interface - one of the most widely used approaches for building web-based APIs

-**What it is**: an architectural style for distributed hypermedia systems, first presented by Roy Fielding in 2000; REST is a convention, not a regulated standard, used by APIs exposed through HTTP/HTTPS web services to exchange data
+**REST isn't a regulated standard**, but an architectural style for distributed hypermedia systems, first presented by Roy Fielding in 2000;
+REST is a convention, used by APIs exposed through HTTP/HTTPS web services to exchange data

-**Key characteristics:**
+**Key characteristics**:

 - **Client-server architecture**: assumes "clients," resource users, and "servers," resource providers